Molotov, MIM, Dogma, and Stalin’s support for Israel

 Stalin’s recognition of Israel gave a tremendous morale boost to the Zionists.
 It also boosted their international legitimacy and gave them diplomatic cover.
 What Molotov and MIM fail to mention is that Stalin’s support for the Zionist movement goes back prior to the Israeli victory.
 The Eastern Bloc played a key role in the victory of the Zionists.

 The Jewish Agency, an organization that later became the state of Israel, between June 1947 and October 31, 1949, began seeking weapons for Operation Balak.
 Weapons were procured using communist help in Czechoslovakia.
 As the communists became more influential after World War 2, material support for Zionism increased.
 The communist coup increased Czechoslovakia’s support for the Zionists.
 The Soviet Bloc arms shipments were very significant.
 Most of the arms were of German design.
 They were either leftover arms from World War 2 or new arms manufactured in Czechoslovakia using German designs.
-The arms shipments up to October, 1948 included: 34,500 P-18 rifles, 5,515 MG 34 machine guns with 10,000 ammo belts, 10,000 vz.24 bayonets, 900 vz.
+The arms shipments up to October, 1948 included: 34,500 P-18 rifles, 5,515 MG 34 machine guns with 10,000 ammo belts, 10,000 vz.
+24 bayonets, 900 vz.
 37 heavy machine guns, 500 vz.
 27 pistols.
 Other infantry weapons: 12 ZK-383 submachine guns, 10 ZK 420 semi-automatic rifles, 500 vz.
 26 light machine guns (shipped, yet delivery not confirmed in Czech sources).
 Ammunition: 91,500,000 7.92×57mm Mauser cartridges, 15,000,000 9mm Parabellum cartridges, 375,000 13mm cartridges for MG 131, 150,000 20mm cartridges for MG 151, 375,000 7.65mm cartridges for vz.
 27 pistol.
 Aircraft: Israeli Avia S-199, 1948, 25 Avia S-199 fighters, 61 Supermarine Spitfire Mk.
 IX fighters.
 (4) The Israelis continued to receive arms and support after 1948.
-In addition, the Soviet bloc provided weapons and tactical training the the Zionist insurgency.
+In addition, the Soviet bloc provided weapons and tactical training to the Zionist insurgency.
 Eighty-one pilots and 69 crew specialists were trained.
 Some of these later formed the first units of the Israeli air force.
 The equivalent of a brigade of Jewish-Czech volunteers were trained on Czechoslovakian soil from August 20, 1948 until November 4, 1948.
 The Czechoslovakian codename for the operation was “DI,” an abbreviation for “Důvěrné Israel,” which means “Classified Israel.”
 A motorized brigade was also trained, but the war had been won before they were deployed.
 (5)

 Golda Meir was especially appreciative of Stalin’s help, which saved their movement:

 “Had it not been for the arms and ammunition that we were able to buy in Czechoslovakia and transport through Yugoslavia and other Balkan countries in those dark days at the start of the war, I do not know whether we actually could have held out until the tide changed, as it did by June, 1948.
-For the first six weeks of the War of Independence, we relied largely (though not, of course, entirely) on the shells, machine guns, bullets – and even planes – that the Haganah had been able to purchase in Eastern Europe at a time when even the United States had declared an embargo on the sale of shipment of arms to the Middle East. ” (6)
+For the first six weeks of the War of Independence, we relied largely (though not, of course, entirely) on the shells, machine guns, bullets – and even planes – that the Haganah had been able to purchase in Eastern Europe at a time when even the United States had declared an embargo on the sale of shipment of arms to the Middle East.”
+(6)

 Elsewhere, she states: